 Skip to main content

-Dubbing is an AI dubbing studio.
-It takes a finished video in one language and carries it to broadcast-ready cuts in other languages: transcript, translation, synthetic voices, the audio mix, on-screen graphics, and optional lip-sync, all in one editor, with a human in control of every step.
+AI dubbing takes a finished video in one language to broadcast-ready cuts in others: transcript, translation, synthetic voices, the audio mix, on-screen graphics, and optional lip-sync, in one editor.
+The AI does the heavy lifting at each stage, and nothing advances until an editor has reviewed it.

 Available to select MediaGuard partners